Zygo/bees/docs/config.md

 with hash tables smaller than 128MB/TB as the average dedupe extent size is larger than the largest possible compressed extent size (128KB).

-* **Short writes** also shorten the average extent length and increase optimum hash table size.
+* **Short writes or fragmentation** also shorten the average extent length and increase optimum hash table size.
 If a database writes to files randomly using 4K page writes, all of these extents will be 4K in length, and the hash table size must be increased to retain each one (or the user must accept a lower dedupe hit rate).

    Defragmenting files that have had many short writes increases the extent length and therefore reduces the optimum hash table size.